frankrutz/tensorflow/README.md

 Need to know how to set up a VNCViewer and how to connect it to a VNC server

-Good-to-know: Operating Linux Servers @ your favorite Cloud provider
+Good-to-know: Operating Linux Servers @ your favorite Cloud provider.
+But you can do all this on your local Windows 10 Pro, Docker-enabled Laptop as well.

 # Time needed
 ## Building the container